youyanggu/covid19_projections/c19pro_score/README.md

 # C19Pro Score Data

 Here we present the raw data used to compute the C19Pro Score on our [Maps](https://covid19-projections.com/maps/) page.
+The score encapsulates where weekly cases and deaths are changing the most.

+Read more about how we compute the C19Pro Score [here](https://covid19-projections.com/maps/#c19pro-score).

 ## Sources: